-Reduce the heat and cook at a simmer for about 2 - 2 ½ hours making sure to skim off any foam that comes back to the surface.
+Reduce the heat and cook at a simmer for about 2 - 2 ½ hours, skimming off any foam that comes back to the surface.

 Take the stockpot off the heat and let it cool down before you strain it through a fine strainer.
 If you need to, use a colander and some cheesecloth.
 Discard the bones and vegetables.

 Let the lamb stock cool down to room temperature before covering and refrigerating.
-You don’t want to work your fridge to hard by adding a hot container of stock to it.
+You don’t want to work your fridge too hard by adding a hot container of stock to it.